 Carbon Dioxide acts like a doorway between the blood and the tissues.
 If we breathe out too much Carbon Dioxide, the door remains shut and the Oxygen cant get from our blood to the tissues.
 But, when we retain some Carbon Dioxide, the door opens and oxygen flows freely into the tissues.

-When you take deep mouth breaths, when nervous or when exerting yourself, this can actually be more problematic.
+When you take big mouth breaths, when nervous or when exerting yourself, this can actually cause more problems.
 Sure it will Oxygenate your blood, but in blowing out all of your Carbon Dioxide, the Oxygen wont get where it’s needed.
-This can cause things like fatigue and brain fog.
+This can lead to things like fatigue and brain fog.

 CONTROLLING your breath is far more beneficial.
 The easiest way to do this is to use your nose.
 That’s what it’s for.

-Inhale gently through your nose, exhale gently through your nose, pause.
+Inhale gently through your nose, pause, exhale gently through your nose, pause.
 Repeat.